iBahena/jekyll-test/README.md

 ```
 git gh-deploy
 ```
 By default, the output directory is called 'dist.'
-This can be replaced with your own output directory name by entering an input parameter.
+This can be replaced with your own output directory name by entering an optional input parameter.
 ```
 git gh-deploy $optionalOutputDirName
 ```